360 Product Photography with Strobes

 At Iconasys, we have become a leader in professional grade 360 Product Photography Tools.
-Our solutions include 360 Photography Turntables and Software and automate the 360 image creation process – allowing professionals to easily create professional 360 Product Images in just minutes!
+Our solutions include 360 Photography Equipment and Software and automate the 360 image creation process – allowing professionals to easily create professional 360 Product Images in just minutes!

 Iconasys 360 Product Photography tools are trusted by thousands of professionals and studios worldwide – majority of which whom already have invested heavily in studio lighting.
 A large portion of these studios have strobe lighting and we often get asked about the shooting process when shooting 360 Product Photography with Strobes.
 While this is similar to using continuous lighting, there workflow deviates in a couple steps (info as follows below video).

 360 Product Photography using Strobe Lighting Workflow Video: